Reference Managers: Finishing Up

 Introduction

 At this point you should have built up a decent collection of information sources in your Zotero library for your Wikipedia project.
 You may have even been using it for your other courses, too, and if not, then start!
 If you need to collect more sources for your Wikipedia article, this is the time to do it.
-Revisit the previous sections to remind yourself about the existing sources that exist on the web and at the library, and to remind yourself how to search those sources.
+Revisit the previous sections to remind yourself about the existing resources that exist on the web and at the library, and to remind yourself how to search those resources.

 In order to prepare for the Wikipedia edit, it's time to return to your Zotero collection.
 You should have been reading the sources you've collected, and taking notes on them in Zotero.
 Now is a good time to get caught up and add (more) notes or refine and edit them and synthesize them in order to know where to add your citations to your Wikipedia articles.